korjavin/shamir-poc/Readme.md

    4. Server stores the encrypted data in the data.json file.
 6. **Decrypt Secret**:
    1. Browser retrieves the encrypted data from the server.
-   2. Browser colects secretAnswers from user presented Secret Questions.
+   2. Browser collects secretAnswers from user-presented Secret Questions.
    3. Browser uses secretAnswers to derive a key using PBKDF2-HMAC-SHA256.
-   3. Browser decrypts the secret using the derived key, nonce, and AAD.
+   4. Browser decrypts the secret using the derived key, nonce, and AAD.
-   4. The decrypted secret is displayed in the UI.
+   5. The decrypted secret is displayed in the UI.

 ---